RidhwanAmin/ML-fastapi-docker-app/README.md

 # ML-fastapi-docker-app
-In this project we aim to serve machine learning models with FastAPI for live inferencing.
+In this project we aim to serve machine learning models with FastAPI.
 More specifically, we’ll use a scikit-learn library of classification model for oilfield lithology prediction.
 Furthermore we also integrate the code with Docker so it is portable and can be deployed with more ease.

 ## Problem Statement
 Lithology prediction based on drilling data can be applied in real-time geosteering.
 Whenever the measurements from drilling come in, the model predicts the lithology.